GauravMoturi/WebWriter/README.md

 # WebWriter
 A web app for songwriters and poets.
-Rhyming dictionary, etc.
+A rhyming dictionary, etc.